-CSP is managed by the U.S. Department of Agriculture’s Natural Resource Conservation Service, and provides money and technical help to agricultural producers as they plan and implement conservation practices on agricultural land and non-industrial private forestland.
+CSP is managed by the Department of Agriculture’s Natural Resource Conservation Service, or NRCS.
+It provides money and technical help to agricultural producers as they plan and implement conservation activities referred to in the program as “enhancements” on agricultural land and non-industrial private forestland.

 CSP differs from other USDA conservation programs in important ways:

 - Growers must already be implementing conservation practices that meet a specified “stewardship level” to be eligible to participate in CSP.

 - Participants are paid to maintain existing conservation practices.

 - Participants are paid to enhance existing conservation or add new conservation activities to their operations.

 - Participants can receive a supplemental payment for adopting a resource-conserving crop rotation or advanced grazing management.